paulknewton/twitter-ml/annotated-examples/line word count.md

 textFile.count()
 textFile.first()
 ```
-Now split the file into rows.
-One line in the text file is one row.
+Now split each line into an array of words using the split function.
+This array of words can be counted to show the number of words on each line.

 ```
 from pyspark.sql.functions import *